nlsynth/karuta/docs/experimental.rst

 .. contents::

 Karuta has some experimental and premature features to see their feasibility and implementation difficulty.
+This section describes such features.

 They might be remove without notice, probably due to low convenience against high maintenance burden.